Swiss Chard Mushroom Enchiladas

 - 1 cup sunflower seeds

-- 1/2 cup cilantro
+- ½ cup cilantro

-- 1/2 cup lime juice (about 3-4 limes)
+- ½ cup lime juice

-- In a large skillet, warm two tablespoons olive oil over medium heat.
-Add the shallot and cook for a few minutes, until translucent.
+- In a large skillet, warm the olive oil over medium heat.
+Add the shallot/onion and cook for a few minutes, until translucent.
 Add the mushrooms, garlic, 1 teaspoon ground cumin, 1 teaspoon smoked paprika and 1/2 teaspoon salt.
 Stir together and cook for about 7 minutes, until the mushrooms soften and begin to release their juices.
 Add the chard, one cup at a time, and cook until all of it has wilted down.
 Remove the skillet from the heat and set aside to cool.

 - Preheat the oven to 350F then spread 1/2 cup of the salsa along the bottom of an 8 x 12″ casserole dish.
 Spoon 1/2 cup of the mushroom filling into each tortilla then roll it up and place it, seam side down, in the casserole dish.
 Repeat for the rest of the tortillas then spread the remaining salsa on top.
 Bake in the oven for 15-20 minutes, until heated through.